Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/canvas.rst

 These surfaces are basically layers of paint, that work independently from each other.
 You can define individual settings for them and bake them separately.

-If surface type/format allows previewing results in 3D-viewport, an eye icon is visible to toggle preview.
+If surface type/format allows previewing results in 3D View, an eye icon is visible to toggle preview.

 The checkbox toggles whether surface is active at all.
 If not selected,